akaminsky/akaminsky.github.io/ai/guitar/ios/README.md

 - Frequency display in Hz
 - Works completely offline

-### ⭐ Categories & Favorites
+### ⭐ Lists & Favorites
 - Mark songs as favorites with one tap from the song card
-- Create custom categories (Learning, Campfire, etc.)
+- Create custom lists (Learning, Campfire, etc.)
-- Filter songs by category
+- Filter songs by list or favorites
-- Manage categories from the category manager
+- Manage lists from Settings
 - Organize your songbook your way
+- Favorites cannot be deleted (built-in list)

 ### 🎸 Chord Diagrams
 - 50+ chord fingering diagrams built-in